paxfeline/hearsay/build-journal.md

 }
 ```

-If you wanted to output a string that would otherwise be interpretted as code, you can fall back to a second set of quotation marks:
+If you wanted to output a string that would otherwise be interpreted as code, you can fall back to a second set of quotation marks:

 ```html
 <hear-say src="clicker.html" props="'alert(42)'"></hear-say>